 - Fleur de Lis

+I hope you use these ideas to get your creative juices flowing to create your own unique Mardi Gras decorations.
 For all you Craftpreneuers, think of these ideas as a huge brainstorming session of things YOU can make and sell on Etsy or at Craft Shows.

 People love the flashiness of Mardi Gras, so I say let your imagination run wild and have fun creating those works of art.
+So don’t overthink them – just create.

-Share Your Mardi Gras Decorations With Us
+Share Your Creations With Us

 As always, feel free to leave us a comment below or share this post with a friend.
 We appreciate getting your feedback and can’t way to provide y’all with more amazing content!